HealthPartners advocacy platform

 Quality, costs and incentives should be transparent.

-Key stakeholders should collaborate to ensure transparency, and consumers should have fast, easy access to the information.
-We support private/public partnerships for health care measurement, preferring a single, credible, community-based source, with common measures that allow valid comparisons.
-We support transparency of pricing for prescription drugs.
+Key stakeholders should work together to ensure transparency.
+Consumers should have fast, easy access to information to help in decision-making.
+We support private/public partnerships for health care measurement.
+We prefer a single, credible, community-based source.
+Common measures should allow valid comparisons.
+We support greater transparency in the pricing of prescription drugs.

-Federal and state reforms should ensure efficient, effective marketplaces.
+Federal and state reforms should ensure competitive, efficient, effective marketplaces.

-The public health system should help all citizens to be healthier.
+The public health system should help every person be healthier.

-We support health improvement with a focus on tobacco cessation, alcohol moderation, weight management, healthy eating and physical activity.
-Policies should reduce health disparities, paying special attention to resolving underlying determinants, while protecting the safety net.
+We support health improvement.
+We focus on tobacco cessation, alcohol moderation, weight management, healthy eating and physical activity.
+Policies should promote health equity.
+Special attention is needed to address underlying social impacts.
+We must also protect the safety net.

 Mental health policies should ensure access to the right care at the right time.

-Public policy should address gaps in levels of mental health care, particularly with community-based supports.
-We advocate for new approaches to help those facing mental and chemical illnesses and their stigma.
+Public policy should address gaps in mental health care, primarily community-based support.
+We advocate for new methods to help those with mental and chemical illnesses.
+We want to end the stigma that can be a barrier to treatment.

-Public policies should ensure that all children have a healthy start.
+Public policies should ensure all children have a healthy start.

-We support “top of license” deployment of health care professionals and team-based care to improve patient health and well-being.
-Public policies should increase licensure flexibility, such as inter-state compacts, to reduce barriers to working across state lines.
-The education system should support programs that will help society meet future workforce needs.
+We support “top of license” use of health care professionals.
+We support team-based care.
+This improves patient health and well-being.
+Public policies should increase licensure flexibility, such as inter-state compacts, to ease hurdles to working across states lines.
+Education systems should back programs that help meet future workforce needs.